MicrosoftDocs/learn/learn-pr/azure-devops/scan-for-vulnerabilities/includes/6-scan-pull-request.md

 The first condition in the `and()` function checks whether the previous task succeeded.
 The second condition checks whether the build reason is a pull request.
 The third function checks whether the target branch of the pull request is `master`.

-In YAML, the `|` syntax enables you to define a string that spans multiple lines.
+In YAML, you use the `|` syntax to define a string that spans multiple lines.
 You could define the condition on a single line, but we write it this way to make it more readable.

 ## Scan only pull requests to the master branch